john-cuffe/MAMBA2/README.md

       - If this is set to True, the models generated will be fitted with recursive feature elimination.
  - use_variable_filter:
       - If this is set to True, MAMBA will use a filter to pre-sort any match candidates.
- - variable_filter_info:
+ - global_selection_filter:
-      - json dictionary required details if use_variable_filter is set to True.
+   - If this is anything other than 'False', this tells MAMBA to only select a specific subset of possible matches using the SQL statement provided.
 See below for details.
  - use_mamba_models:
       - If True, use the mamba machine learning built-in models to find the best model.
 If False, you must have a custom model in place, and this will be used to make predictions.